bucketco/bucket-javascript-sdk/packages/node-sdk/README.md

 const features = await client.getFeaturesRemote("acme_inc", "john_doe");
 ```

+> [!IMPORTANT]
-NOTE: User and company attribute updates are processed asynchronously, so there might
+> User and company attribute updates are processed asynchronously, so there might
-be a small delay between when attributes are updated and when they are available
+> be a small delay between when attributes are updated and when they are available
-for evaluation.
+> for evaluation.

 ## Opting out of tracking